 The patient population was 92% Caucasian, 26% female, and 39% ≥65 years of age.
 The median time from symptom onset to study drug administration was 7 hours for patients with STEMI and 30 hours for patients with UA/NSTEMI.
 Approximately 99% of patients underwent PCI.
 The study drug was administered after the first coronary guidewire was placed in approximately 75% of patients.

-Effient significantly reduced total endpoint events compared to clopidogrel (see Table 5 and Figure 3).
+Effient significantly reduced total endpoint events compared to clopidogrel (see Figure 3 and Table 5).
 The reduction of total endpoint events was driven primarily by a decrease in nonfatal MIs, both those occurring early (through 3 days) and later (after 3 days).
 Approximately 40% of MIs occurred peri-procedurally and were detected solely by changes in CK-MB.
 Administration of the clopidogrel loading dose in TRITON-TIMI 38 was delayed relative to the placebo-controlled trials that supported its approval for ACS.
 Effient produced higher rates of clinically significant bleeding than clopidogrel in TRITON-TIMI 38 [see Adverse Reactions (6.1)].
 Choice of therapy requires balancing these differences in outcome.

 The treatment effect of Effient was apparent within the first few days, and persisted to the end of the study (see Figure 3).
 The inset shows results over the first 7 days.